 In this section we compare a dynamic parallel-access to multiple mirror-servers with a parallel-access to a single server.
-For a fair comparison, we consider the situation where a single client opens M TCP-parallel connections to the same server and compare this case to a dynamic parallel-access to M servers.
+To have a fair comparison, we consider the situation where a single client opens M TCP-parallel connections to the same server and compare it to a dynamic parallel-access to M servers.
 Let $\mu_s$ be the rate to the slowest server, and $\mu_f$ be the rate to the fastest server.
 If the residual bandwidth in the path from the client to the server is large enough, a M-parallel connection to a single server with rate $\mu_i$ , will have a transmission rate equal to $M \cdot \mu_i$ .
 A dynamic parallel-access to M servers has a transmission rate $\mu_p = \sum{i=1}^{M} \mu_i$ which is higher than the transmission rate of a M-parallel-access to the slowest server, but smaller than the transmission rate of a M-parallel-access to the fastest server, $M \cdot \mu_s \leq \mu_p \leq M \cdot \mu_f$ .

-Next, we consider the situation where there are two mirror servers, a slow one in Greece and a fast one in Spain, and perform the following experiments (i) clients retrieve a document with an individual connection to both servers, (ii) clients retrieve a document using a dynamic parallel-access to both servers, (iii) clients retrieve a document using a dynamic parallel-access with two connections to the same server.
+Next, we consider the situation where there are two mirror servers, a slow one in Greece and a fast one in Spain, and perform the following experiments:(i) clients retrieve a document with an individual connection to both servers, (ii) clients retrieve a document using a dynamic parallelaccess to both servers, (iii) clients retrieve a document using a dynamic parallel-access with two connections to the same server.

 Figure 10 shows the transmission time obtained for the different schemes and several document sizes.
-For the fast server in Spain, the available resources from the client to the server are abundant, and therefore a two parallel connections to this server result in a reduction of the transmission time compared to a single connection to the same server.
-However, when two connections are simultaneously opened to the slow server in Greece, the resulting transmission time is frequently higher than the transmission time obtained if the client would open only one connection to this server.
-This is due to the fact that both TCP connections compete for the same resources (network bandwidth and server capacity), and packets from one connection may cause loss of drop packets from the other connection.
-For a parallelaccess to both servers, connections use disjoint bottlenecks and do not compete for the same resources.
-Thus, the transmission time of a dynamic parallel-access connection to both servers is much smaller than the transmission time of a double connection to the slowest server and is very close to the transmission time of a double connection to the fastest server.
+For the fast server in Spain, the available resources from the client to the server are abundant, and therefore a double parallelaccess connection to this server results in a reduction of the transmission time compared to a single connection to the same server.
+However, when two connections are opened to the slow server in Greece, the resulting transmission time is frequently higher than the transmission time obtained if the client would open only one connection to this server.
+This is due to the fact that both TCP connections compete for the same resources (network bandwidth and server capacity), and packets from one connection may slow or drop packets from the other connection.
+For a parallel-access to both servers, connections use disjoint paths and do not compete for the same resources.
+Thus, the transmission time of a dynamic parallel-access connection to both servers has a transmission time that is much smaller than the transmission time of a double connection to the slowest server and which is very close to the transmission time of a double connection to the fastest server.

-In Figure 11 we have considered the situation where the client opens four parallel connections to a single server and we compare the obtained speed-up with that of a dynamic parallelaccess to both servers.
-This is not a fair comparison for the dynamic parallel-access to both servers since a client only receives data in parallel from two connections and not four.
-In the case that the client opens four parallel connections to the fast server in Spain, the transmission time is smaller than a dynamic parallel-access to both servers.
+In Figure 11 we have considered the situation where clients open four parallel connections to a single server and compare it with a dynamic parallel-access to both servers.
+This is not a fair comparison for the dynamic parallelaccess to both servers since it only receives data in parallel from two connections and not four.
+We see that in the case that the client opens four parallel connection to the fast server in Spain, the transmission time is smaller than a dynamic parallel-access to both servers.
 However, in the case that the client in France opens four connections with the server in Greece, the transmission time is equal or even higher than a dynamic parallel-access to both servers.